gregbg218/DSA/SLIDING_WINDOW/Longest Substring with Same Letters after Replacement.md

-k is number of characters we are allowed to replace (windowEnd - windowStart + 1 - maxRepeatLetterCount ) which is basically (window length-maxRepeatLetterCount) = number of non repeating characters
+k is number of characters we are allowed to replace (windowEnd - windowStart + 1 - maxRepeatLetterCount ) which can be simplified as (window length-maxRepeatLetterCount) = number of non repeating characters

 basically (window length-maxRepeatLetterCount) should be equal to k for a window to qualify and so the largest such qualifying window is the answer